Giorgio di Sant' Angelo: Seventh Avenue

 Sant'Angelo opened his own ready-to-wear business in 1966.
 He experimented with knits, and developed new fabrications with textile mills like DuPont.
 He also collaborated with textile converters like Crantex, to create his own prints, and leather makers like Calderon, for his accessories.
 He cited various native and ethnic cultures as the inspiration for his collections, like the American Indian or the Bohemian Gypsy.
 But his most important contribution to modern women's clothing at the time was his liberating construction techniques and his use of stretch fabrics.
 He rejected the traditional shift with the zipper-up-the-back, and instead, designed clothing that wrapped, tied, hung or clung to the body.
 He didn't simply design clothes, he ornamented the body and made fantasy wearable.
 He made couture pieces for celebrities and entertainers as well.
 Eventually, he started to license his name and expand into cheaper, more affordable clothing.
 The first line was called Sant'Angelo 4U2, which were less expensive versions of his fantasy pieces.
 Then there was the 'Marjer Parts' line, which was also more affordable, but more trend-influenced.
 Later, he dropped the 'di' from his last name and licensed out his name as Giorgio Sant'Angelo.
 Unfortunately, much of that clothing did not have his own hand involved, and instead, was overly commercial and did not possess his innovative signature.
 In 1976, Sant'Angelo befriended guitarist Michael Laucke, whom he met through jewelry designer, philanthropist and former fashion model Elsa Peretti, and Sant'Angelo frequently hired Laucke to play at the launching of his new lines in New York, setting "the pace for a more subdued Sant'Angelo".

 Comeback

 In the mid-1980s, Sant'Angelo added the "di" back to his last name and continued to design his high end signature line.
 Made almost entirely out of stretch knits, critics hailed it, confirming the return of his influence.
 The versatile, wrap stretch pieces of clothing, in unique materials, colors and patterns, proved an antidote to the overly tailored styles of the time.

-Unfortunately, di Sant'Angelo died of lung cancer in 1989, so his comeback was short-lived.
-But his legend continues in the minds of modern-day fashionistas, with designers like John Galliano and Marc Jacobs citing him as an influence.
-He was given a plaque on the 7th Avenue walk of fame along with his contemporaries such as Halston and Stephen Burrows.
+He lived in Manhattan in his later years.
+He died of lung cancer at St. Luke's-Roosevelt Hospital Center at the age of 56.
+Designers like John Galliano and Marc Jacobs cited him as an influence and he was given a plaque on the 7th Avenue walk of fame along with his contemporaries such as Halston and Stephen Burrows.